robinboncoeur/mygitblender/README.md

 * Open Blender

-* Install the Shaders-Addon script:
+* Install the psrFigureShader script:

    * File -> User Preferences... -> Add-Ons tab

    * At the bottom of this dialogue, click on Install From File...

-   * Navigate to where you downloaded the zip file and select the zip file (not the unzipped folder).
+   * Navigate to where you downloaded the zip file and select the **zip file** (not the unzipped folder).
 Click 'Install from File...'

    * Browse your add-ons - click on 'User' under 'Categories' - and find the add-on.
 It is called 'Material: Shaders-Poser Figures'.
 Tick the box on the right to activate it.